zendframework/zend-expressive/doc/book/reference/migration/to-v1-1.md

     -  $template = 'error::404'`: optionally, you may provide a
       template to render; if none is provided, a sane default is used.

-  `Zend\Expressive\Container\NotFoundHandlerFactory` can create an instance for you, and will use the following to do so:
+- `Zend\Expressive\Container\NotFoundHandlerFactory` can create an instance of the `NotFoundHandler` for you, and will use the following to do so:

     - The `Zend\Expressive\Template\TemplateRendererInterface` service, if
       available.